John B. Jones.

 John B. Jones was a Confederate officer in the Civil War and a Major in the Texas Rangers.

 Jones was born in Fairfield District, South Carolina, on December 22, 1834, to Henry and Nancy Robertson Jones.
-He moved with his family to Texas when he was just four years old, settling in Travis County.
+When he was four, his family moved to Texas, settling in Travis County.
 He attended Rutersville College near La Grange, Texas, before moving back to South Carolina, where he attended Mt.
 Zion College at Winnsboro.

-After he graduated, he returned to Texas and began farming and stock-raising.
+After graduating, he returned to Texas and began farming and stock-raising.
 When the Civil War broke out, he volunteered in the Confederate Army as a private in Colonel Benjamin Terry’s Texas Rangers.
-However, only after a month, he was appointed Adjutant of the Fifteenth Texas Infantry and remained in the Trans-Mississippi Department throughout the war.
+However, after only a month, he was appointed Adjutant of the Fifteenth Texas Infantry and remained in the Trans-Mississippi Department throughout the war.
 He saw service in Texas, Arkansas, Louisiana, and Indian Territory.
 In 1863, he was appointed Adjutant-General of a brigade.

 At the war’s end, Jones took the defeat of the Confederacy hard.
-After the war, he spent some time traveling in Mexico and Brazil, trying to establish a colony for other disgruntled former Confederates.
+After the war, he traveled to Mexico and Brazil to establish a colony for other disgruntled former Confederates.
 However, never finding a suitable location, he returned to Texas and, in 1868, was elected to the Texas State Legislature but did not take the seat.

-He was also involved in capturing or killing several outlaws, most notably Sam Bass, in 1878.
+He also captured or killed several outlaws, most notably Sam Bass, in 1878.
 Bass and his gang had been robbing trains in Texas for months, and the Texas Governor ordered Jones and his Rangers to stop it.
 The press dubbed the chase the “Bass War” as Jones and his men pursued Bass for four months until catching up with him in Round Rock, Texas, that July.
-Bass would be wounded in the ensuing gun battle and died several days later.
+Bass would be wounded in the ensuing gun battle and die several days later.

 John B. Jones is a member of the Texas Ranger Hall of Fame.